Zeinab-Haroon/convolution-Neural-Network_Mnist-Data./README.md

-# convolution-Neural-Network_Mnist-Data.
+# Mnist-Data-Pytorch-Numpy.
-convolution Neural Network uses Pytorch and Numpy on Mnist-Data.
+Convolution Neural Network uses Pytorch and Numpy on Mnist-Data.